billy1arm/Test/README.md

 ```js
 'Be nice or Be somewhere else'
 ```
-<br>Any trolling or unpleasantness is swiftly dealt with !!
+Any trolling or unpleasantness is swiftly dealt with !!

 **Official Website**
 ----